bitly/go-notify/README.md

     func Post(event string, data interface{}) error
         Post a notification (arbitrary data) to the specified event

+    func PostTimeout(event string, data interface{}, timeout time.Duration) error Post a notification to the specified event using the provided timeout for any output channels that are blocking

     func Start(event string, outputChan chan interface{})
         Start observing the specified event via provided output channel